 You don’t need to buy the magazine to read the headline story, which is actually an abbreviated version of this article from Reveal News.
 It’s super long but super good.
 Happy reading!

 UPDATE: Did you have a positive experience?
 GREAT!
 I didn’t.

 I got this email on September 27, 2016 from an angry university faculty member (click to enlarge):

 Ouch, right?
-I did feel a bit insulted to have been looked at through what seems like a dirty window, but I felt it necessary to reply respectfully to clear the air on the issue.
+I did feel a bit insulted to have been looked at through what seemed like a dirty window, but I felt it necessary to reply respectfully to clear the air on the issue.
 I don’t want to fight with anyone, and it’s never my intention to insult someone who’s had a positive experience with college.
-I’m using my platform to communicate with the people who, like me, haven’t had a positive experience.
+I’m using my platform to communicate with people who, like me, haven’t had a positive experience.

 Here’s my response (click to enlarge… and YAY for paragraphing!):

 Did this post resonate with you?
-Do you have a similar college or first-job experience?
+Do you have a similar college or first job experience?
 Ready to throw down the gauntlet and make some big changes?
 Have a story to share?
 Comment below!